 Welcome to our inspiring garden, one of the finest in Britain.

-It’s a gently flowing series of connected garden rooms and spaces, joined by meandering pathways that link diverse planting styles and landscaping surprises.
-Enjoy a romantic walled garden with 16th century ruins, innovative cottage garden drift planting, flowering meadows, terraced lawns and our world-famous planted spirals.
+It’s a gently flowing series of garden rooms and spaces, joined by meandering pathways that link diverse planting styles and landscaping surprises.
+Enjoy a romantic walled garden with 16th century ruins, innovative cottage garden drift planting, flowering meadows, terraced lawns and our world-famous planted ovals.
 Our Jubilee Arboretum is maturing now and the lake attracts more wildlife each year.

 Nestled on the fringes of Dartmoor National Park we are happy to enjoy “borrowed landscape.”
 The rolling Devon hills give the garden a feeling of extra space and beauty.